 Ph.D., University of Copenhagen and the Danish Cancer Society, 2000

-tumor microenvironment, intravital imaging, tumor-associated myeloid cells, breast cancer
+tumor microenvironment, intravital imaging, tumor-associated myeloid cells, neutrophil extracellular traps, breast and pancreatic cancer

 Ph.D., Humboldt University of Berlin, Germany, 2007